Loving Thoughts for Mike Eaton

 “Don’t mention anything negative about a design characteristic – stay positive about the benefits of a design feature and you will make your point without criticism.”

-That insight taught me about Mike’s character and the way he approaches life and it is a lesson that I remember constantly, always appreciate and forever keeps me grateful to have
+That insight taught me about Mike’s character and the way he approached life, and it is a lesson that I remember fondly and constantly, always appreciate and forever keeps me grateful to have had my life journey graced by Mike’s friendship and guidance.

 Aloha my friend,